+The Quimby Act allows a development to provide the parkland onsite, or to pay the in-lieu fees to the City for the future development of park elsewhere in the City.
 The proposed project is subject to the City park dedication in-lieu fees.
 The payment of the City park dedication in-lieu fees would serve as an adequate offset for the park demand.
 As such, with the implementation of Mitigation Measure PUBLIC-1, the proposed project will result in a less-than-significant impact.